onyg/aserializer/README.rst

 About
 =====

-aserializer is a object serializer inspired by the django forms.
+aserializer is an object serializer inspired by the django forms.

 Examples